h2o-creator/refactored-palm-tree/README.md

     - Trophies are given to top users (have different color and icon type)
     - Score is calculated according to: How many questions asked + answered
     - Answered questions in the leaderboard refer to questions that have received at least 1 answer

+## Logging In

+- You can login by selecting the user you wish from the list
+- The default password for the demo users is: '12345'

+# Create-React-App Instructions

 ## Available Scripts